Conductor

 We open 2025/26 by making our debut at Smith Square Hall.
 Inspired by the enduring symbolism of birdsong in music, this concert brings together some of the most expressive and imaginative works from across the centuries.

-Joined by the phenomenal soprano Lucy Crowe, we journey across centuries and styles.
+Joined by the phenomenal soprano Elizabeth Watts, we journey across centuries and styles.
 From Handel and Haydn’s bright elegance to the vivid, kaleidoscopic textures of Messiaen, and from Berg’s exquisite The Nightingale to Gershwin’s jazz-tinged lyricism, come for an inspiring and beautiful range of music.

 This concert promises to be a celebration of voice, nature and musical storytelling, and a chance to hear one of the UK’s finest singers in a concert that takes flight in every sense.